 This is one of the more unusual things to do in Paphos, but it’s an excellent way to immerse yourself in Cypriot tradition and culture.

-This hugely popular tour takes you on a full-day tour of Troodos Mountain.
+This tour from the popular company, Cyprus Taste Tours, takes you on a full-day tour of Troodos Mountain.
 You’ll visit a traditional Cypriot village where you’ll make halloumi and anari cheese with some charming locals.
 You’ll then sit down together to enjoy the fruits of your labor over a delicious brunch.

 Finally, you’ll explore the quaint village of Geroskipou with a tour and tasting of traditional and locally made Cypriot sweets.